-If you want to race an enduro, rather than simply survive it, you’ll need to practice your skills to ensure you perform at your best.
+If you want to race an enduro rather than simply survive it, you’ll need to practise your skills to ensure you perform at your best.
 A full day in the saddle, with up to 30 minutes of flat-out racing, is no easy ride.
 Maintaining your strength, focus and skill throughout is pivotal to finishing safely and successfully.

 Getting a clean and powerful start on each stage and floating through that sketchy rock garden could be the difference between coming first and third

 Muscle memory – 10 minutes before the first stage, practise three sprint starts at full power for 20 seconds on an easy track, loosening your body, calming nerves and limiting the adrenaline/lactic surge that makes you feel pumped.

 Get loose – relax your body and keep your mind calmly focused.
 Being tense and stressed will not help your performance or your ability to flow.